 The course will be presented by means of viva voce lectures.
-There is a relatively thorough handout for the course, which the students receive, and which provides the basic structure of the lectured course.
-The handout is not comprehensive, though: some topics will be covered orally in class only, and students will be expected to take their own notes in lectures to supplement the handout.
+There is a hand-out for the course, which the students receive, and which provides the basic structure of the lectured course.
+The hand-out is not comprehensive: some topics will be covered orally in class only, and students will be expected to take their own notes in lectures to supplement the hand-out.
 In lectures, the substantive law (both common law and statute law) will be discussed, leading precedents from the case law will be analysed, and the views of leading academic commentators will be explained.
 Occasionally, students will be expected to explain case law or statutes and consider practical questions in class.
 Students are expected to assume responsibility for their learning by reading ahead before each lecture, and consolidating afterwards.
 Lectures are compulsory.
-The normal Faculty regulations concerning lecture attendance and DP certificates apply.
+The normal Faculty regulations concerning lecture attendance and DP certificates apply (please refer to the Survival Guide).
 Students are expected to keep their own records of the number of lectures that they have not attended.
 There are no tutorials in this portion of the course.